-While a small group of insurers is beginning to operationalize AI in coverage determination, 44% still report zero automation in coverage checks today.
+While a small proportion of insurers is beginning to operationalize AI in coverage determination – more commonly for straightforward claims – 44% still report zero automation in coverage checks today, with complex claims coverage proving especially challenging.

 Coverage intelligence is becoming a critical capability in claims.

-The real question is, how insurers industrialize it at scale?
+The real question is, how do insurers industrialize AI at scale?

 The appeal of building internally